argilla-io/argilla-python/docs/how_to_guides/record.md

     for sample in data
 ]
 dataset.records.log(records=updated_data)

 ```
 !!! note "Update the metadata"
-    To update the metadata of a record, you can iterate over the records and update the metadata dictionary by key or using `metadata.update`.
+    The `metadata` of `Record` object is a python dictionary.
+So to update the metadata of a record, you can iterate over the records and update the metadata by key or using `metadata.update`.
 After that, you should update the records in the dataset.

     ```python
     updated_records = []

     for record in dataset.records():

-        # By key
         record.metadata["my_metadata"] = "new_value"
         record.metadata["my_new_metadata"] = "new_value"

-        # With metadata.update
-        record.metadata.update({"my_metadata": "new_value", "my_new_metadata": "new_value"})

         updated_records.append(record)